1rfan555/Lease-Management-Salesforce/README.md

 # VF pages

-	created vfpage for adding bulding and their units. created vfpage for contract search by vender/building name. used slds in vfpage.
+	created vfpage for adding bulding and their units(Faced problems while adding multiple units). created vfpage for contract search by vender/building name. used slds in vfpage.